matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 control.
 It supports OpenAPI and gRPC protocols for easy API deployment and integrates with App Engine, Compute Engine, and GKE.
 Cloud Endpoints helps developers secure, monitor, and scale APIs, providing a seamless way to manage API ecosystems.

-7) Discuss the advantages of using Firebase in mobile and web app development.
+7) Discuss the advantages of using Firebase in mobile and web app development?
 Answer: Firebase is a comprehensive app development platform that provides a wide range of tools and services to help developers build, improve, and grow their mobile and web applications.
 Advantages include real-time databases, user authentication, analytics, crash reporting, and cloud messaging.
 Firebase simplifies backend development, provides